wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-to-winautomation/includes/6-winautomation-features.md

 Select the actions needed for the process, drag and drop them in the workspace in a sequential and logical manner.
 No actual scripting is needed.
 Test your automation and debug or troubleshoot it by pausing whenever needed.

-Execute the process step by step, review or even change variables while the process is running or go to different reusable functions.
+Run the process step by step, review or even change variables while the process is running or go to different reusable functions.

 2. The Central Controls and Images Repository